About the course

 What you'll study

 The central themes of the programme engage with theoretical and practical teaching issues.
-You follow introductory modules in Semester 1.
-In Semester 2, you have the opportunity to enhance your practical teaching skills and look at innovative approaches to teaching, building on theoretical expertise developed in the first semester.
-In Semester 3, you undertake a 15,000-word dissertation.
+You follow introductory modules in Trimester 1.
+In Trimester 2, you have the opportunity to enhance your practical teaching skills and look at innovative approaches to teaching, building on theoretical expertise developed in the first semester.
+In Trimester 3, you undertake a 15,000-word dissertation.

 Optional modules cover: new technologies in language learning/teaching; and teaching English for specific purposes.